rednafi/rednafi.com/content/zephyr/einstellung_effect.md

 accumulated experience and acquired predispositions actively resisted adopting different ways of solving problems.

-It's natural for us to acquire new skills by mapping them with what we actually know, and that's true for any skill—whether it's learning to cook a new dish or writing in an unfamiliar programming language.
+It's natural for us to acquire new skills by mapping them with what we already know, and that's true for any skill—whether it's learning to cook a new dish or writing in an unfamiliar programming language.
 But at the same time, as we grow older, we actively need to strain against the tide to learn to learn like kids.
 Because without it, we are nothing but